bacdillon/UiPath-RPA-Testing/README.md

 Data-driven testing allows to test RPA workflows and applications to make sure that the automations can handle multiple scenarios.
 In this scenario, configure data sources with Excel file for data variation.

+Through data-driven testing, run the same test using different data variations within a single test case.
+Here is the use-case scenario.